Alcoholic liver disease: Prognosis

 The prognosis for people with ALD depends on the liver histology as well as cofactors, such as concomitant chronic viral hepatitis.
 Among patients with alcoholic hepatitis, progression to liver cirrhosis occurs at 10–20% per year, and 70% will eventually develop cirrhosis.
 Despite cessation of alcohol use, only 10% will have normalization of histology and serum liver enzyme levels.
 As previously noted, the MDF has been used to predict short-term mortality (i.e., MDF ≥ 32 associated with spontaneous survival of 50–65% without corticosteroid therapy, and MDF < 32 associated with spontaneous survival of 90%).
 The Model for End-Stage Liver Disease (MELD) score has also been found to have similar predictive accuracy in 30-day (MELD > 11) and 90-day (MELD > 21) mortality.
 Liver cirrhosis develops in 6–14% of those who consume more than 60–80 g of alcohol daily for men and more than 20 g daily for women.
 Even in those who drink more than 120 g daily, only 13.5% will experience a serious alcohol-related liver injury.
 Nevertheless, alcohol-related mortality was the third leading cause of death in 2003 in the United States.
 Worldwide mortality is estimated to be 150,000 per year.
+Alcoholic liver disease can lead to the development of exocrine pancreatic insufficiency.